DHJ Quick Take: The No. 1 Pick Presser

 The Same Week, the Same Outlet

-The Fudd column did not run in a vacuum.
-It ran in the same week that The Dallas Morning News published two other pieces that, together, illustrate how the outlet allocates its critical energy across the Dallas sports landscape.
+The Fudd column ran in the same week that The Dallas Morning News published two other pieces that, together, illustrate how the outlet allocates its critical energy across the Dallas sports landscape.

-On April 13, sports reporter Brad Townsend published a long interview with Patrick Dumont in which the new Mavs governor offered effusive praise for Jason Kidd.
-The piece is built around relayed quotes, presented at length, with no follow-ups and no challenge.
-Townsend frames one of Dumont’s lines as “the most telling Dumont comment of all,” and the comment in question is an endorsement of the head coach.
-There is no scrutiny in the piece of the Nico Harrison firing process, no challenge to the front-office decisions that reshaped the franchise over the past year, no question about ownership’s stewardship during the transition out of the Mark Cuban era, and no pressure on the Adelsons’ interest in a new arena and the public infrastructure conversations that come with it.
-The piece reads as a vehicle for the governor to communicate to the fanbase through the paper of record.
+On April 13, sports reporter Brad Townsend published a lengthy interview with Patrick Dumont in which the new Mavs governor offered effusive praise for Jason Kidd.
+The piece is built on relayed quotes presented at length, without follow-up or challenge.
+Townsend even frames one of Dumont’s lines as “the most telling Dumont comment of all,” though the quote is merely an endorsement of the head coach.
+There is no scrutiny of the Nico Harrison firing, no challenge to the front-office decisions that reshaped the franchise over the past year, and no inquiry into ownership’s stewardship during the transition from the Mark Cuban era.
+Furthermore, there is zero pressure applied to the Adelsons’ pursuit of a new arena or on the public infrastructure conversations surrounding it.
+Ultimately, the piece serves as a vehicle for the governor to communicate to the fan base through the paper of record.

 Two days later, on April 15, Sherrington filed a column framed in its headline as a tough-love message to the same franchise.
-Read what is actually in it.
+However, a look at the actual content reveals otherwise.
 He endorses the front office’s preferred GM target.
-He defends the Adelsons against speculation about a Vegas relocation in language that reads like ownership PR, instructing readers to “Repeat after me” before delivering the franchise’s preferred talking point.
+He defends the Adelsons against speculation of a Las Vegas relocation in language that reads like ownership PR, even instructing readers to “Repeat after me” before delivering the franchise’s preferred talking point.
 He frames the new arena push as a worldly inevitability he is too experienced to argue with.
-The headline-level criticism that the Mavs should “act like a big-time franchise” is abstract enough that no one in the organization could meaningfully disagree with it.
-It is a critical posture with no critical content.
+The headline-level criticism—that the Mavs should “act like a big-time franchise”—is abstract enough that no one in the organization could meaningfully disagree with it.
+It is a critical posture entirely devoid of critical content.

-The energy is not random.
-It is allocated by power.
-The billionaire who fired his general manager in November and is currently negotiating for a new arena gets the deferential register.
+The energy is allocated by power.
+For example, the billionaire who fired his general manager in November and is actively negotiating for a new arena gets the deferential register.
 The 23-year-old WNBA rookie, whose access to the outlet is already mandated by league media policy and whose cooperation it does not need to earn, gets the lecture.
 There is no principled reading of those two editorial choices.
 There is only one version where the outlet protects its access and spends its critical energy on the people who cannot make it pay a price.

 The Question That Wasn’t About Basketball